Dr Diemo Dietrich

 Daniel Heddergott, MLU Halle-Wittenberg (June 2016), Volkswagen Financial Services.

 Jaffar Mohammed Ahmed Naser (October 2016), Al Baraka Banking Group.

-William Berry, NUBS (third year), Peter and Norah Lomas PhD Scholarships in Economics.
+William Berry, NUBS (final year), Peter and Norah Lomas PhD Scholarships in Economics.

 Current administrative services